 In a recent study from the University of Texas, researchers found that feelings of depression and sadness are most associated with bland colors such as white, gray, and beige–especially among women.
 In similar studies, statistics have shown that colors impact our productivity in a profound way, more so than just influencing our mood.

-When it comes to choosing the right colors, Kerry Rowe, Ghent’s go-to interior designer with over 20 years of experience in color theory, advises us to “identify needs, relevant trends and inspiration to inform the outcome.
+When it comes to choosing the right colors, Kerry Rowe, Ghent’s go-to color expert, with over 20 years of experience in color theory, advises us to “identify needs, relevant trends and inspiration to inform the outcome.
 I look for unique ways to differentiate a color, by understanding how materials and finishes can be used as a way to communicate a brand direction.”